 Daff Dome is the fine looking dome just north-northwest of Fairview Dome in the Tuolumne Meadows area of Yosemite National Park.
-There are a number of fine 5th class routes on this dome, from 5.3 to around 5.12, with most of the routes in the 5.9 - 5.11 range.
+There are a number of fine 5th class routes on this dome, from 5.3 to around 5.13a/b, with most of the routes in the 5.9 - 5.11 range.
 The easiest route to the top of this dome is 4th class, and friction 4th class at that, somewhat insecure.
-By far the most popular route on this dome is the classic West Crack, a 400 foot crack climb of the finest quality.
+By far the most popular route on this dome is the classic West Crack, a 400 foot crack climb of the finest quality, but Crescent Arch and Cooke Book are also highly recommended.
+Steve Roper reports that Crescent Arch (the route, not the actual arch) was put up by Layton the Great'un and Fred Beckey in 1965, and the first free ascent was by Bob Kamps and Tom Herbert just a few months later.

 Daff Dome is on the north side of Highway 120, in the Tuolumne Meadows area, and the approach, at least to the west side routes, is short and pleasant.